Do you feel like this image – as if half of you is not there?

-It doesn’t matter in the least that this MAY be only a fleeting experience – and that it will come and go – but as they practice this muscle, it will get stronger and gradually it will become as effortless to “ride the wave” as it is to think rationally.
+It doesn’t matter in the least that this MAY be only a fleeting experience – and it may come and go.
+But as they practice this muscle, it will get stronger.
+And gradually it will become as effortless to “ride the wave” as it is to think rationally.

 But for most people, the creative brain has been so suppressed that it barely exists.
 It has been ridiculed, shamed and beaten out of existence.

 It is like a very tender seedling.
 If people keep trampling on the seedling, it is never going to grow into a strong and healthy plant.
 It is going to die.

 The reason why most people believe they’re not creative is that they’ve not developed the skill out of which their creativity can develop and grow.
 This is the same as the gardener tending his/her young seedlings and making sure they have the best possible chances of survival.

 Tend your creative spirit and it and you will grow.